michaeljohns2/CommunityTable/readme/sprint1/sprint1.md

 ### Forecast

 Based on the fact that we all still needed to configure the project and get it running on our localhost before we were able to begin work on the stories that actually delivered product value, we forecasted we could get **21 story points** done during this sprint.
-The forecast correlated to the first four stories from our [Initial Ordered Backlog](https://github.com/michaeljohns2/CommunityTable/blob/master/readme/sprint0/sprint0.md#initial-product-backlog-order):
+The forecast correlated to the first four stories from our [Initial Ordered Product Backlog](https://github.com/michaeljohns2/CommunityTable/blob/master/readme/sprint0/sprint0.md#initial-product-backlog-order):

 | __Number__ | __Title__ | __Story Points__ | __Summary__
 | --- | --- | --- | --- |